liandrea4/liandrea4.github.io/knit/mercury_socks.md

 - Made for: my sister for Christmas 2020

 ## Notes
-Much better tension than my first pair of socks despite the same needles, yarn, etc. I almost wanted to keep it for myself, but they're acrylic socks so figured might as well give them to my sister.
+Much better tension than my first pair of socks despite the same needles, yarn, etc. I almost wanted to keep it for myself, but they're for my sister for Christmas :(

 I also learned how to knit continental on this project!
 It was slow-going at first but I think has helped a lot with my speed since :)